 While it would be lovely if a dog could become fully trained in an afternoon, that is not the case.
 It can sometimes take multiple months for a dog to become fully trained, though this depends on many variables of course.
 As a result, being patient is incredibly important to the training process.
 Your dog is likely still warming up to its new living arrangement; add training to that, and it can be a stressful time for the dog.

 If you get upset with the dog every time it doesn’t get something right the first time, it will only make the whole process much more difficult.
 Also, don’t take things personally, your dog certainly isn’t purposely failing to annoy you, it just needs some more work, time and encouragement.
 If you find your patience wearing thin, it is best to stop the training session for the day instead of lashing out.

 The number one inhibitors of a successful training session are distractions.
 Just like people, dogs can often get distracted by a variety of things.
 Because of this, it’s a good idea to eliminate distractions when possible during training sessions.
 Keep their toys away, close the windows and try to do it in quiet places away from your children or other pets.

 Also, even without distractions dogs will eventually lose their focus and become more difficult to train.
 In general, keeping your training sessions to around 10-15 minutes is the sweet spot.
 Anything longer and many pets will begin to get distracted by anything and everything.

 5. Be Consistent

 Repetition is important.
-For your puppy to associate routine and behaviours to rewards and verbal commands, then you need to be very consistent.
-Keeping a regular schedule for feeding, potty breaks, physical activity, and down time are all going to provide structure to help your dog learn.
+For your puppy to associate routine and behaviours with rewards and verbal commands, then you need to be very consistent.
+Keeping a regular schedule for feeding, potty breaks, physical activity, and downtime are all going to provide structure to help your dog learn.